-where $H^\BM(G_{\beta\smin\alpha} X)$ is the Borel-Moore homology of the Morse tile $G_\cS X$. \end{theorem} The homologies $H^\tile(\beta\smin\alpha)$ are invariants of a Morse pre-order $(\cX,\le^\dagger)$.
-We can visualize this structure by augmenting the di-graph for $(\sSC,\le)$ by the homology $H^\tile(\cS) \cong H^\BM(G_\cS X)$ at the nodes of the graph, cf.\ Fig.\ \ref{fig:braid:cmg12}.
-The homology braid structure retrieves the homologies $H^\tile(\beta\smin\alpha)$.
+where $H^\BM(G_{\cU\smin\cU'}X)$ is the Borel-Moore homology of the Morse tile $G_{\cU\smin\cU'}X$. \end{theorem} The homologies $H^\tile(G_{\cU\smin \cU'}X)$ are invariants of a Morse pre-order $(\cX,\le^\dagger)$.
+We can visualize this structure by augmenting the di-graph for $(\sSC,\le)$ by the homology $H^\ppart(\cS) \cong H^\BM(G_\cS X)$ at the nodes of the graph, cf.\ Fig.\ \ref{fig:braid:cmg12}.
+The associated Cartan-Eilenberg system yields the homologies $H^\tile(G_{\cU\smin\cU'}X)$.
+Such invariants can also be defined using the topologies $\scrTbf$ and $\scrT^\dagger$, cf.\ Sect.\ \ref{MDs}.
 In the forthcoming sections we will implement these ideas for a large class of flows, so-called parabolic flows, and produce algebraic-combinatorial representations of its global dynamics.

-\begin{remark} The map $\tile \colon X\to \sSC$ is a discretization map and the the homology $H^\tile$ is the tessellar homology of the discretization map $\tile$.
+\begin{remark} The map $\tile \colon X\to \sSC$ is a discretization map and the homology $H^\tile$ is the tessellar homology of the discretization map $\tile$.
 The two stage approach in this section allows us to compute $H^\tile$ from an $\sSC$-graded cellular chain complex.
-For any discretization $\ind\colon \sSC\to \Z$ we can consider $H^\tile$ as a bi-graded homology theory as described in Section \ref{dimensiongrading}.
-The bi-graded homology depends on our choice of the discretization $\ind$.
+For any discretization $\ind\colon \sSC\to \Z$ we can consider $H^\tile$ as a bi-graded homology theory (in the case of field coefficients) as described in Section \ref{dimensiongrading}.
+The bi-graded Betti numbers/homology depend on our choice of the discretization $\ind$.
 A possible choice for $\ind$ is a linear extension of $\sSC$.
-In Section \ref{tesspara} we consider tessellar homology for parabolic flows with a naturally defined discretization $\lap\colon \sSC\to \Z$. \end{remark} In the case of field coefficients $R=\K$ we can summarize the above construction as follows.
-Given a Morse pre-order $(\cX,\le^\dagger)$ we obtain an $\sSC$-graded differential differential module $(C^\tile,\cm^\tile)$ which allows us to compute the homology $H^\tile(\cU\smin\cU')$ for any convex set $\cU\smin \cU'$ in $(\cX,\le^\dagger)$.
-If $\ind\colon \sSC\to \Z$ is a scalar discretization, then
+In Section \ref{tesspara} we consider tessellar homology for parabolic flows with a linear discretization. \end{remark}